NathanReb/future-of-ppx-talk/slides.md

 #### Combining several PPXes

-Is it equivalent to run `ocamlc -ppx ppx1 -ppx ppx2 -ppx ppx3 foo.ml` and `ocamlc -ppx ppx2 -ppx ppx1 -ppx ppx3 foo.ml` ?
+Is it equivalent to apply PPXes in different orders?

 ![70%](images/ocamlc-composing-ppx-order.svg)